Founder & Executive Director

 Active in Faith Based initiatives, Coach Leah was appointed by the former Wheeler Avenue Baptist Church [WABC] Youth Pastor, Rev. Andrew W. Berry II, to serve on the Executive Team for the Youth, College Age, Young Adult, and Singles Ministry in Houston, TX.
 Current ministry activities include primarily serving as Graphics

-Administrator for the Communications and Technologies ministry,
+Administrator for the Communications and Technologies ministry and active membership with the WABC Women's Guild.

 While in High School, Coach Leah was a three sport [volleyball, basketball, & track] All-Conference athlete and an All-American [USA Today Top 50] and Street & Smith Honorable Mention while attending Minneapolis Washburn.
 The Dave Winfield Minneapolis Female Athlete Award winner became the all-time leading scorer in Minneapolis City Conference history in basketball as a senior – a record that held until the Minneapolis Henry High School, Kodak All-American and WNBA Veteran, Tracy Henderson, broke the scoring record 10 years later